-GND UK brings together a diverse group of people who are creating an ambitious national plan to tackle climate breakdown while creating a fair society that works for everyone.
-Including all voices is central not only to the world we want to create, but to the way we get there.
+GND Rising is a diverse movement of people who are fighting to stop climate change and win a Green New Deal.
+Including all voices is central to not only to the world we want to create, but to the way we get there.
 It is vital to both our goal and our process.

 We have high expectations of how we behave towards each other in our meetings, actions and social spaces.
 We recognise that our ambition to be inclusive requires us to pay attention to a diversity of voices, including those who may not yet be active in our movement.

 - Embed our movement principles in all our work and aim to bring them alive through concrete practices

 - Actively seek to widen the circle – being thoughtful about and including the experiences of people who may not yet be involved in our movement and take steps to reach out and engage as widely as possible, using the widen the circle checklist.

 - Actively create space for underrepresented people and stories to lead in our spaces

 - Acknowledge that we are all shaped by our backgrounds and experiences – that might be a racist, patriarchal environment and it might be an environment where we are subject to systemic racism or other forms of oppression.